Segovia, Spain – September 10, 2010

 When we arrived in Segovia, I parked in an underground lot.
 It is the most unique parking garage in that there are lights above each parking space.
 If the space is empty the light is green.
 If there is a vehicle in the space the light is red.
 There are blue lights for handicap spots.
 The lights make it so easy to find a space.
 Rather ingenious!

-After walking through the city and taking numerous photos, we found ourselves at the Cathedral.
-Entry to the Cathedral is 3 Euros.
-The Monsignor paid our way.
+After walking through the city and taking numerous photos, we found ourselves at the cathedral.
+The full name of the cathedral is Santa Iglesia Catedral de Nuestra Señora de la Asunción y de San Frutos (Holy Cathedral Church of Our Lady of the Assumption and of St. Frutos).
+The entrance fee to the cathedral is 3€ (US$3.66).
+The Monsignor paid the fees.
 We did not realize the ticket said photos are prohibited inside.
 We had taken photos like there was no tomorrow!
 Oops!

 Next, we made our way to the Alcázar.
 The Monsignor bought a ticket for himself that included the castle and the tower.
 Referring to my previous entry about Segovia, one knows for sure that my ticket was just for the castle!
 I went inside the castle and sat on a bench to wait for the Monsignor to enter.

 After leaving the Alcázar, we made our way back to the Plaza Mayor.
 We found a little café on the plaza, in the southeast corner.
 We both had a “sanwich mixto” which is a grilled ham and cheese.
 We left there and made our way back to the car.
 On the way, I was able to take a photo of the Casa de los Picas, the best one I have ever taken.